JosephArmas/cecs-491A-Team-Big-Data/milestone 2/low level design/registration/failures/v2/account/account_invalid_pw_specialchar.md

-# as a user I cannot register to create an account with a passphrase that consist with special characters out of the scope requirements
+# As a user I cannot register to create an account with a passphrase that consist with special characters out of the scope requirements
 ```mermaid
 sequenceDiagram
     actor User